-The COVID-19 pandemic has led to increased levels of stress and anxiety in individuals for many reasons.
-Some people have not felt emotions of this nature before and do not necessarily know what to do, or have any coping mechanisms in place.
-While those already living with mental health problems are facing extra challenges accessing the support that they so desperately need.
-Read our guide for looking after your mental health during COVID-19:
+The Covid-19 pandemic has led to increased levels of stress and anxiety in individuals for many reasons.
+Some people have not felt emotions of this nature before and do not necessarily know what to do or have any coping mechanisms in place.

 Maintaining relationships with people you trust is important for your mental wellbeing.
 Think about how you can stay in touch with friends and family via telephone, video calls or social media instead of meeting in person – whether it’s people you normally see often or connecting with old friends.

-It is quite common to feel worried, scared or helpless about the current situation.
 Remember that this is a difficult time for everyone and sharing how you are feeling and the things you are doing to cope with family and friends can help them too.
-If you don’t feel able to do that, there are people you can speak to.

 Your physical health has a big impact on how you are feeling emotionally and mentally.
 At times like these, it can be easy to fall into unhealthy patterns of behaviour which in turn can make you feel worse.
 Try to eat healthy, well-balanced meals, drink enough water, exercise inside where possible and outside once a day, and try to avoid smoking, alcohol, and drugs.

-Feeling anxious or worried can make it harder to get a good night’s sleep.
-Good-quality sleep makes a big difference to how you feel mentally and physically, so it’s important to get enough.
+Qquality sleep makes a big difference to how you feel mentally and physically, so it’s important to make sure you get enough.

 24/7 news and constant social media updates can make you more worried.
 If it is affecting you, try to limit the time you spend watching, reading, or listening to media coverage of the outbreak.
 It may help to only check the news at set times or limiting to a couple of checks a day.